-Conditions Where Practice Applies To the surface of all perimeter controls, slopes, and any disturbed area not under active grading a.
+a.
 All seed must meet the requirement of the Maryland State Seed Law.
 All seed must be subject to re-testing by a recognized seed laboratory.
 All seed used must have been tested within the 6 months immediately preceding the date of sowing such material on any project.
-Refer to Table B.4 regarding the quality of seed.
-Seed tags must be available upon request to the inspector to verify type of b.
+Refer to Table 8.4 regarding the quality of seed.
+Seed tags must be available upon request to the inspector to venify type of seed and seeding rate. b.
 Mulch alone may be applied between the fall and spring seeding dates only if the ground is frozen.
-The appropriate seeding mixture must be applied when the ground thaws. c.
+The appropriate seeding mixture c.
 Inoculants: The inoculant for treating legume seed in the seed mixtures must be a pure culture of nitrogen fixing bacteria prepared specifically for the species.
 Inoculants must not be used later than the date indicated on the container.
 Add fresh inoculants as directed on the package.
 Use four times the recommended rate when hydroseeding.
-Note: It is very important to keep inoculant as cook as possible until used.
-Temperatures above 75 to 80 degrees Fahrenheit can weaken bacteria and make the inoculant less d.
-Sod or seed must not be placed on soil which has been treated with soil sterilants or chemicals used for weed control until sufficient time has elapsed (14 days min.) to permit dissipation of phyto-toxic materials. a.
+Note: It is very important to keep inoculant as d.
+Sod or seed must not be placed on soil which has been treated with soil sterilants or chemicals used for weed control until sufficient time has elapsed (14 days min.) to permit dissipation of phyto-toxic materials.

+a.
 Dry Seeding: This includes use of conventional drop or broadcast spreaders. i.
-Incorporate seed into the subsoil at the rates prescribed on Temporary Seeding Table 8.1, Permanent Seeding Table 8.3, or site-specific seeding summaries. ii.
+Incorporate seed into the subsoil at the rates prescribed on Temporary Seeding Table B.1, Permanent Seeding Table B.3, or site-specific seeding summaries.

+ii.
 Apply seed in two directions, perpendicular to each other.
 Apply half the seeding rate in each direction.
-Roll the seeded area with weighted roller to provide good seed to soil contact. b.
-Drill or Cultipacker Seeding: Mechanized seeders that apply and cover seed with soil.
+Roll the seeded area with weighted roller to provide good seed to soil contact.

+b.
+Drill or Cultipacker Seeding: Mechanized seeders that apply and cover seed with soil. i.
-i.
 Cultipacking seeders are required to bury the seed in such a fashion as to provide at least 1/4 inch of soil covering.
 Seedbed must be firm after planting. ii.
 Apply seed in two directions, perpendicular to each other.
-Apply half the seeding rate in each direction. c.
-Hydroseeding: Apply seed uniformly with hydroseeder (slurry includes seed and fertilizer). i.
-If fertilizer is being applied at the time of seeding, the application rates should not exceed the following: nitrogen, 100 pounds per acre total of soluble nitrogen; P 0 (phosphorus), 200 pounds per acre; K 0 (potassium), 200 pounds per acre. ii.
+Apply half the seeding rate in each direction.

+c.
+Hydroseeding: Apply seed uniformly with hydroseeder (slurry includes seed and fertilizer).

+i.
+If fertilizer is being applied at the time of seeding, the application rates should not exceed the following: nitrogen, 100 pounds per acre total of soluble nitrogen; P 0 (phosphorus), 200 pounds per acre; K 0 (potassium), 200 pounds per acre.

+ii.
 Lime: Use only ground agricultural limestone (up to 3 tons per acre may be applied by hydroseeding).
 Normally, not more than 2 tons are applied by hydroseeding at any one time.
-Do not use burnt or hydroted lime when hydroseeding. iii.
+Do not use burnt or hydrated lime when hydroseeding. iii.
 Mix seed and fertilizer on site and seed immediately and without interruption. iv.
 When hydroseeding do not incorporate seed into the soil.

-1. Mulch Materials (in order of preference) a.
-Straw consisting of thoroughly threshed wheat, rye, out, or barley and reasonably bright in color.
-Straw is to be free of naxious weed seeds as specified in the Maryland Seed Law and not musty, moldy, caked, decayed, or excessively dusty.
+Mulch Materials (in order of preference)

+a.
+Straw consisting of thoroughly threshed wheat, rye, oat, or barley and reasonably bright in color.
+Straw is to be free of noxious weed seeds as specified in the Maryland Seed Law and not musty, moldy, caked, decayed, or excessively dusty.
 Note: Use only sterile straw mulch in areas where one species of grass is desired. b.
-Wood Cellulose Fiber Mulch (WCFM) consisting of specially prepared wood cellulose processed into uniform fibrous physical DATE i.
+Wood Cellulose Fiber Mulch (WCFM) consisting of specially prepared wood cellulose processed into uniform fibrous physical i.
 WCFM is to be dyed green or contain a green dye in the package that will provide an appropriate color to facilitate visual inspection of the uniformly spread slurry.